 Kapalabhati – Abdominal and Diaphragmic Breathing

-Abdominal and diaphragmic breathing for cleansing the respiratory system and the nasal passage.
-Literally, it is translated as ‘shining skull.’
+Abdominal and diaphragmic breathing is used to cleanse the respiratory system and nasal passage.
+It is translated as ‘shining skull.’
 Kapalabhati is one of the sat(shad) kriyas (six cleansing exercises).
-It activates the nervous system (don’t practice it late evening as it may prevent you from falling asleep).
-Also, helping to open the sinuses and improve concentration.
-AccordinglyThe Hatha Yoga Pradipika, “It dries up phlegm diseases.”
+It activates the nervous system (don’t practice it late at night, as it may prevent you from falling asleep).
+It also helps to open the sinuses and improve concentration.
+According to the Hatha Yoga Pradipika, “It dries up phlegm diseases.”

 Sitali – Cooling Breath